Legionella risk analysis for swimming pools

 at your municipality, province, or water authority

-You are required to prevent the formation of Legionella if you operate a publicly accessible:
+You are required to prevent the formation of Legionella if you operate a publicly accessible pool such as:

 • medical bathing facility (pool)